KeyboardKit/website/collections/_features/Escrow.md

 Software escrow is a critical insurance policy for businesses that depend on closed-source software.

-With a proper software escrow agreement in place, businesses can access the closed source code, documentation, and build instructions if the licensor faces critical business events like bankruptcy.

-## KeyboardKit Pro Software Escrow Services

 Many businesses require escrow agreements for critical software partnerships, and recognize them as a critical safeguard when relying on 3rd party software.

+With a proper software escrow agreement in place, the licensee get access to the source code if the licensor faces critical business events, like bankruptcy.

+## KeyboardKit Pro Software Escrow

-KeyboardKit recognizes that businesses that choose KeyboardKit Pro make a strategic decision that deserves proper protection, and therefore include Software Escrow as part of the [Enterprise Tier](/pro).
+KeyboardKit recognizes that businesses that choose KeyboardKit Pro make a strategic decision that deserves proper protection, and therefore include Software Escrow as part of the [Business+ Plan](/pro/business-licenses).

-Ready to protect your product with enterprise-grade support?
-Sign up for [KeyboardKit Pro](/pro) today!
+Ready to protect your product with secure software escrow?
+[Sign up for a Business+](/pro/business-licenses) license today!